MGajendran/Student-CRUD/README.md

     Save the changes.

 7. Delete Student Records:

     Select the student to be removed and pass the id to the API.

+# NOTE: Sample images for the output from the postman is uploaded in the project directory for reference.